rrwen/msa-thesis/README.md

 * [Defense](https://github.com/rwenite/msa-thesis#defense)
 * [Hardware](https://github.com/rwenite/msa-thesis#hardware)

-## Abstract
-The ubiquitous availability of location technologies has enabled large quantities of Volunteered Geographic Data (VGD) to be produced by users worldwide.
-VGD has been a cost effective and scalable solution to obtaining unique and freely available geospatial data.
-However, VGD suffers from reliability issues as user behaviour is often variable.
-Large quantities make manual assessments of the user generated data inefficient, expensive, and impractical.
-This research utilized a random forest algorithm based on geospatial semantic variables in order to aid the improvement and understanding of multi-class VGD without ground-truth reference data.
-An automated Python script of a random forest based procedure was developed.
-A demonstration of the automated script on OpenStreetMap (OSM) data with user generated tags in Toronto, Ontario, was effective in recognizing patterns in the OSM data with predictive performances of ~71% based on a class weighted metric, and the ability to reveal variable influences and outliers.

 ## Code
 The code was written in [Python 3.5](https://www.python.org/about/) and has been tested for the [Mapzen Toronto data](https://mapzen.com/data/metro-extracts/metro/toronto_canada/) for Windows and Linux operating systems.
 The code is described in Section 4 of the [PDF](https://github.com/rwenite/msa-thesis/blob/paper/thesis.pdf), which used a tree-optimized random forest model to learn geospatial patterns for the prediction and outlier detection of known spatial object classes (Figure 1).
 ![Figure 1](https://github.com/rwenite/msa-thesis/blob/master/methods.png)